fortresspower/fortress_api_sandbox/README.md

 If you'd like to consume our API, you can create an OpenADR2.0b compliant VTN.

 # Why did you create this sandbox?
 It's often helpful to have a piece of working code to develop against.
 Please note that everything in this sandbox that isn't specified in the OpenADR spec is subject to change.
 This can include the names of the data points.
-The best use of this sandbox is as a way to make sure that your VTN is to test that you can connect and receive data, and not to depend on the specifities of that data.
+The best use of this sandbox is as a way to make sure that your VTN can connect and receive data, and not to depend on the specifities of that data.

 This sandbox is meant as a tool for software developers.
 The real API will not be distributed as a set of docker containers.
 It will be hosted online.